-Marinade with 1/3 tsp of salt, 1.5 tsp of soy sauce, 1.5 tsp of Chinese cooking wine, some black pepper to taste, a drizzle of vegetable oil, and 1.5 tsp of paprika; these shrimps are peeled.
-They won’t look as pink compared to the shell on shrimp so a little bit of paprika will help with the color.
+Marinade the shrimp with 1/3 tsp of salt, 1.5 tsp of soy sauce, 1.5 tsp of Chinese cooking wine, some black pepper to taste, a drizzle of vegetable oil, and 1.5 tsp of paprika.
 Toss to mix thoroughly.
 Set it aside.

-Add 3/4 cup of cooking oil to the wok along with the garlic.
-Turn the heat to medium-low.
-This will take about 8-12 minutes to get the garlic nice and crispy.
-Be sure to stay next to the stove and stir it constantly.
-Otherwise, you might burn the garlic.
-What we are looking for is a light golden color.
-Don’t fry it too dark as it will get bitter.
-Turn off the heat.
+- Add 3/4 cup of cooking oil to the wok along with the garlic.
+Simmer over medium-low heat for 8-12 minutes or until the garlic is nice and crispy.
 Let it go through a sieve.
 Set the garlic aside.